-- On the death of a member or beneficiary, the trustee must pay or apply the relevant benefit in the way the trustee thinks fit in accordance with the following rules: - 99.1 If the member or beneficiary has given the trustee a death benefit notice, the trustee must comply with it. - 99.2 If there is no death benefit notice, but the member or beneficiary has left dependants, the trustee must pay or apply the benefit to or for the benefit of anyone or more of the dependants (including nominated dependants) of the member or beneficiary and the legal personal representatives of the member or beneficiary as the trustee thinks fit.
-The trustee may do so in any proportions the trustee thinks fit. - 99.3 If there is no death benefit notice, and the member or beneficiary has not left any dependants, the trustee must pay the benefit to the legal personal representatives of the member or beneficiary. - 99.4 If there is no death benefit notice, and the member or beneficiary has not left any dependants, and there is no legal personal representative, the trustee must pay or apply the benefit to or for the benefit of the relatives of the deceased person whom the trustee believes are entitled to share in the estate.
-The trustee may do so in any proportions the trustee thinks fit. - 99.5 If there is no death benefit notice, and the member or beneficiary has not left any dependants, and there is no legal personal representative and no relative, the trustee must treat the benefit as a forfeited benefit entitlement.
+- On the death of a member or beneficiary, the trustee must pay or apply the relevant benefit in the way the trustee thinks fit in accordance with the following rules: - 115.1 If the member or beneficiary has given the trustee a binding death benefit notice, the trustee must comply with it. - 115.2 If there is no binding death benefit notice, but the member or beneficiary has left dependants, the trustee must pay or apply the benefit to or for the benefit of anyone or more of the dependants of the member or beneficiary and the legal personal representatives of the member or beneficiary as the trustee thinks fit.
+The trustee may do so in any proportions the trustee thinks fit and may take into account a member's wishes contained in a non-binding nomination form. - 115.3 If there is no binding death benefit notice, and the member or beneficiary has not left any dependants, the trustee must pay the benefit to the legal personal representatives of the member or beneficiary. - 115.4 If there is no binding death benefit notice, and the member or beneficiary has not left any dependants, and there is no legal personal representative, the trustee may pay or apply the benefit to or for the benefit of any individual at the trustee's discretion.
+The trustee may do so in any proportions the trustee thinks fit. - 115.5 If there is no binding death benefit notice, and the trustee has not paid or applied the benefit to or for the benefit of any person under the preceding sub-clauses, the trustee must treat the benefit as a forfeited benefit entitlement.